pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 The permission to test or develop webhooks is restricted to the admins in the system.
 If you are an admin, you can use our webhook console by following the steps below:

-1.Click on the Admin link in the top right corner of the main page after logging in 2.Choose the ‘Web Hooks’ tab
+1.Click on the Admin link in the top right corner of the main page after logging in 2.Choose the 'Web Hooks' tab
 3.Click on 'Test Web Hook'
 4.Specify the URL to which the HTTP POST call has to be made.
 5.Specify the event for which the call has to be triggered